Joyanne Bracewell

-Dame Joyanne Winifred Bracewell DBE QC FRSA (5 July 1934 – 9 January 2007) was the most senior judge of the Family Division of the High Court of Justice at the time of her death, after the President of the Family Division.
+Dame Joyanne Winifred Bracewell, DBE, FRSA (5 July 1934 – 9 January 2007) was the most senior judge of the Family Division of the High Court of Justice at the time of her death, after the President of the Family Division.

 Personal life

 Bracewell was born on 5 July 1934 in Burnage, Manchester.
 She was the daughter of Jack Bracewell, the director of a cotton manufacturing company, and Lilian (née Gibson) Bracewell.

 She was a child actress, appearing on Children's Hour in productions of E. Nesbit's plays and in two comedy films made in Manchester in 1948, Cup-tie Honeymoon and Holidays with Pay.
 After being educated mostly at home, she studied at the University of Manchester, receiving her LLB in 1954 and her LLM in 1956.

 On 12 September 1963, she married Roy Copeland, a gifted jazz musician.
 They adopted two children, Philippa and Adam.

 Career

-She was called to the Bar at Gray's Inn in 1955 and did her pupillage at the Bar from 1955-56 with Godfrey Heilpern.
+She was called to the Bar at Gray's Inn in 1955 and did her pupillage at the Bar from 1955 to 1956 with Godfrey Heilpern.
 She then became a tenant of his chambers in Manchester.
 As women were not able to attend bar mess dinners, she was elected to the circuit at the business court instead.
-She was a Member of the Northern Circuit from 1955–90, and was appointed QC in 1978.
+She was a Member of the Northern Circuit from 1955 to 1990, and was appointed QC in 1978.